 YouTube Videos.
 We use the 149 available PMQs YouTube videos for the pre-hybrid period to construct two additional variables.
-First, we asked research assistants to watch the videos, and code a binary variable equal to one whenever a lottery-winner's question was negatively disrupted.
+First, we asked research assistants to watch the videos, winning MP may be absent, or the Speaker may reject a question due to the question format breaking parliamentary guidelines.

+and code a binary variable equal to one whenever a lottery-winner's question was negatively disrupted.
 This manual measure complements the Hansard "[Interruption.]" measure described above.
 Second, we extracted the audio of each video, and used a Short-time Fourier Transformation (STFT) to calculate second-level measures of volume in decibels (dB).
 We use this data to create two volume measures: (i) the median volume of each lottery-winner's question at PMQs, and (ii) MP-level average volume, equal to the mean of all (i) measures for each MP.
 For example, if an MP asked two questions pre-hybrid, the MP-level measure is the simple average of the median volume of the first question and the median volume of the second.
 We use these volume measures to characterize gender differences in loudness, and to test for whether loudness predicts question submission.